Why Is My Teenager So Rebellious?

-We can’t lose sight of the fact that hormonal action causes sudden changes in mood.
-In addition, the cognitive development of adolescents hasn’t yet finished, so they’re not yet able to control their impulses or measure the consequences of their actions the way an adult does.
+We can’t lose sight of the fact that hormones cause sudden changes in mood.
+In addition, the cognitive development of adolescents isn’t complete, so they’re not yet able to control their impulses or measure the consequences of their actions the way an adult does.

 In short, your adolescent child doesn’t yet have the strategies and personal resources necessary to assume the changes they face at this stage.

 When teens defy their parents, break rules, or oppose authority, we brand them as rebellious or disobedient.
 However, their attitude is understandable in some way.

 How would you react if someone told you how to dress, what music to listen to, or when to use your phone?

 If someone else tried to impose themselves on such essential issues in your life, you would also rebel.
 And although it’s evident that adolescents aren’t yet adults and that they need limits, their position is understandable: They no longer feel like children.

 For this reason, an adolescent is rebellious to the extent that their parents exercise an inappropriate educational style.

 The less you listen to them, the more you resort to punishment, and the more your orders overshadow dialogue, the more likely your youngster will be to rebel.
 And this will happen as a way to vindicate themselves as a person and to protect their right to be who they are.

 Teenagers seek independence